CMDB

 • Benefit from ready-made API integrations, easily connecting Cloudaware with your other tools.

 Still not sure?
-Here is what Cloudaware clients talk about this cloud configuration management database on G2:
+Here is what Cloudaware users say about CMDB on G2:

 ✅ Pros

-• Multi-Cloud Management: "One of the standout features of Cloudaware is its ability to handle multiple cloud providers... enabling unified management across different environments."
+• "One of the standout features of Cloudaware is its ability to handle multiple cloud providers... enabling unified management across different environments."

-• Comprehensive Asset Management and Security: "Asset management, Ease of Integration and Endpoint security."
+• "Asset management, ease of integration, and endpoint cloud security."

-• User-Friendly Interface and Scalability: "User-Friendly Interface, its Scalability, and its reporting capability."
+• "User-Friendly Interface, its scalability, and its reporting capability."

 ❌ Cons

-• Complexity in Integration: "Integrating Cloudaware with existing systems or workflows were challenging for me, especially when I am having complex IT environments."
+• "Integrating Cloudaware with existing systems or workflows was challenging for me, especially when I was in complex IT environments."

-• Performance and Interface Concerns: "Cloudaware can be slow at times, and the user interface can be overwhelming and difficult to navigate."
+• "Cloudaware can be slow at times, and the user interface can be overwhelming and difficult to navigate."

 21-it-inventory-management-software-2-see-demo-with-yury